FoamScience/FoamScience.github.io/_posts/2018-03-26-evolution-of-openfoam.md

 (mainly compiling errors and similar stuff).
 After few partial versions, `OF1.4` came with the first noticeable efficiency improvements:

-* A new compressible two-phase flow (**cavitation**) is added.
+* A new compressible two-phase flow (**cavitation**) was added.
-* Porous media models are introduced for the first time.
+* Porous media models were introduced for the first time.
 * Implementation of Multiple reference frames (MRF).

-The few next releases have introduced new applications (meshing, case initialization, functionObjects and post-processing) and libraries (radiation modeling, LES & RAS turbulence models, basic mesh motion ... etc).
+The next few releases have introduced new applications (meshing, case initialization, functionObjects and post-processing) and libraries (radiation modeling, LES & RAS turbulence models, basic mesh motion ... etc).

-And before reaching `OF2.0`, many numerical polynomial-fit higher-order interpolation schemes were added (linear, quadratic, cubic), and many new boundary conditions are added and improved in association with new library development (Turbulence and thermophysical modeling).
+And before reaching `OF2.0`, many numerical polynomial-fit higher-order interpolation schemes were added (linear, quadratic, cubic), and many new boundary conditions were added and improved in association with new library development (Turbulence and thermophysical modeling).

+{% include ad2.html %}

 ## OPENFOAM 2.x

-`OF2.0` was the first release that officially supported some Linux distributions (Compiled Deb packages for Ubuntu and .RPM ones for SUSE).
+`OF2.0` was the first release that officially supported some Linux distributions (Binary Deb packages for Ubuntu and .RPM ones for SUSE).

 On the technical side, it is worth mentioning that a "local-time stepping, Steady-state VoF (Volume of Fluid) " method was introduced to OpenFOAM in this